umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/upgrading-to-v7.md

 ## Backup

 Just like with any upgrade, it is critical that you back up your website and database before upgrading.
-There are several database changes made during install and you cannot revert an v7 database to a v6 databse.
+There are several database changes made during install and you cannot revert an v7 database to a v6 database.

 ## .Net 4.5